 So how do we convince ourselves how much trust we should (or should not!) place in the flow forecasts we have; especially as increasing climate variability introduces another layer of uncertainty into our forecasts or when we have limited data?

 In this series of blogs, we will explore this challenge.

 First, we will explore how to define the circumstances, or ‘events’, when having a ‘good’ forecast is important to our decision-making.
 We will focus our forecast evaluation on these events, which can be infrequent in any given year.

 We will then look at the characteristics that constitute a ‘good’ forecast, i.e., a forecast that helps us make a good decision.
 If the events are infrequent, we cannot simply use common performance statistics to evaluate the forecast—they would likely be unrepresentative and misleading.
 Rather, we will introduce a method to assess the alignment of forecasts with conditions that actually happened.
 Such an alignment assessment can focus on properties of the hydrograph that are important to us, such as exceeding a flow threshold.
 We can now judge how useful a forecast was to us during a single event.

 Finally, we will introduce a way to combine the forecast performance during individual events into a single metric that can describe the overall confidence in our forecasts.

 Get ready!
 It will be a journey!

-Stay tuned for the second segment of the Practical Forecast Performance Evaluation blog series, focusing on Events.
+Continue reading Part 2 of the Practical Forecast Performance Evaluation blog series, focusing on Events.